TheThirdOne/random-sorting/README.md

 |---------------|------------|
 |![Heapify](images/heapify-300.png)|![Heap Loop](images/heap-loop-300.png)|

-A quick sanity check to make sure our composition works shows taht the composition graph is statistically indistinguishable from the normal Heap Sort graph (they are actually different due to random sampling).
+A quick sanity check to make sure our composition works shows that the composition graph is statistically indistinguishable from the normal Heap Sort graph (they are actually different due to random sampling).

 |    Compose(Heapify,Loop)   |    Heap Sort    |